anxdpanic/plugin.video.twitch/README.md

 ----------------

 Credit where credit is due.
-This was made from the twitch.tv plugin for xbmc available from https://github.com/StateOfTheArt89/Twitch.tv-on-XBMC
+This is based on the twitch.tv plugin for xbmc available from https://github.com/StateOfTheArt89/Twitch.tv-on-XBMC

 ----------------